Ontotheology: Contemporary writers

 Contemporary scholarship on ontotheology is divided between those who accept Heidegger’s analysis of the problem of ontotheology and continue his efforts at “overcoming ontotheology,” and those who are rethinking Heidegger's view and thus re-imagining the relationship between philosophy and theology and reconfiguring the conditions for philosophical theology.

-With regard to the latter, which takes its cue from Jacques Derrida's statement that "with or without the word being, Heidegger wrote a theology with and without God.
+The latter project takes its cue from Jacques Derrida's observation, "With or without the word being, Heidegger wrote a theology with and without God.
 He did what he said it would be necessary to avoid doing.
 He said, wrote, and allowed to be written exactly what he said he wanted to avoid."

-Indeed, Heidegger was careful to claim that his work was philosophical and not theological, and argued that a Christian philosophy or a phenomenological theology was an absurdity likened to a Protestant mathematics.
-However, through a certain reading by Derrida, Heidegger's sustained and comprehensive critique or "destructuring" of the Western philosophical tradition can be understood as also having some theological implications.
+Heidegger was careful to claim that his work was philosophical and not theological, and argued that a Christian philosophy or a phenomenological theology was an absurdity likened to a Protestant mathematics.
+However, Heidegger's sustained and comprehensive critique or "destructuring" of the Western philosophical tradition has theological implications, as Derrida's reading of Heidegger's philosophy revealed.

-Based upon this perspective, ontotheology is not so much a problem to be overcome as it is an inevitability of thought that is impossible to be avoided and that conditions all human inquiry, whether theological or philosophical in nature, or whether religious or secular in orientation.
-Yet Derrida claims in his essay différance that différance both exceeds and inscribes ontotheology.
+Seen from this perspective ontotheology is not so much a problem to be overcome as an inevitability of thought that cannot be avoided and that conditions all human inquiry, whether theological or philosophical in nature, or whether religious or secular in orientation.
+Yet Derrida claims in his essay Différance that différance both exceeds and inscribes ontotheology.

 With regard to theology, a number of Christian theologians, such as Brian Ingraffia, Bruce Ellis Benson, Merold Westphal, and Jean-Luc Marion have argued that a genuine biblical theology of revelation escapes the problem of ontotheology by giving priority to a specifically theological language as disclosed through scripture and as passed down through tradition.
 According to this perspective, the God of the Bible is fundamentally different from the God of philosophy, and thus, while the ontotheological problem sometimes eventuates in the pronouncement of the death of the moral-metaphysical God, this means little or nothing to the biblical portrait of the God of history who inspires and empowers the community of the faithful.

 Thus many concepts have been considered to be the ultimate or absolute entity beneath all reality: Form, substance, essence, soul, geist or spirit/mind, extension, God, monads and can also be considered in some way as ontotheological in their reliance upon the metaphysics of presence.